Cerebellum-Network/docs.cere.network/tools/cere-explorer/prepare-a-browser-to-work-with-cere-explorer.md

 ## Brave

-1. Disable Trackers & ads blocking (Settings -> Get started -> Shields) to be able to connect to the local Node by websocket ws.
+1. Disable tracker and ad blocking (Settings -> Get started -> Shields) to be able to connect to the local Node by websocket ws.

 ## Firefox